-According to the World Bank, small businesses represent about 90 per cent of all global businesses and more than 50 per cent of the global workforce.
+According to the World Bank, small businesses represent about 90 percent of all global businesses and more than 50 percent of the global workforce.
 In addition, SMEs in emerging and formal markets create 7 out of 10 jobs.

-Although their cumulative contribution is small compared to larger global enterprises, they help create new work opportunities, contribute to increasing the tax base and development, improve local and national economies and are a powerhouse for innovation.
+Although their cumulative contribution is small compared to larger global enterprises, they help create new work opportunities, contribute to increasing the tax base and development, improve local and national economies, and are a powerhouse for innovation.

 In essence, small businesses keep economies running.